DashankaNadeeshanDeSilva/CRM_AI_workflow_automation_to_handle_and_respond_customer_emails/README.md

 #### 1. Deployment (automated) with CI/CD pipeline (GitHub Actions)

-1. Configure SSH access: Get Key Pair credentials file (.pem) and add it as a GitHub secret named `EC2_SSH_KEY`
+1. Configure SSH access: Get the Key Pair credentials file (.pem) and add it as a GitHub secret named `EC2_SSH_KEY`
 2. Setup GitHub Secrets: Add `EC2_HOST` (Public IP or DNS of the EC2 instance) and `EC2_USER` (SSH username such as `ubuntu` for Ubuntu instance)
-3. When changes are pushed to the `deploy` branch (or your desired branch), Github Actions workflow is triggered (located in `.github/workflows/deploy.yml`).
+3. When changes are pushed to the `deploy` branch (or your desired branch), the GitHub Actions workflow is triggered (located in `.github/workflows/deploy.yml`).

-#### The ci/cd pipeline performs following actions:
+#### The ci/cd pipeline performs the following actions:
 - Check out to code/repo.
 - Set up SSH access to EC2 instance.
 - Copy files to the EC2 instance (Volumes).
 - Install Docker on the EC2 instance.
-- Deploy the AI Agent by building (image) and running Docker container.
+- Deploy the AI Agent by building (image) and running the Docker container.

 #### 2. Deployment (manual) with Docker (with Linux/macOS):

-1. Create an IAM Role with `AmazonEC2ContainerRegistryFullAccess` policy and attach with EC2 instance.
+1. Create an IAM Role with `AmazonEC2ContainerRegistryFullAccess` policy and attach with the EC2 instance.
-2. Configure the local machine: Adjust permissions of the Key Pair file (navigate to its location) .
+2. Configure the local machine: Adjust permissions of the Key Pair file (navigate to its location).
    ```bash
    chmod 400 your-key.pem
    ```
-3. Connect to EC2 instance using SSH.
+3. Connect to the EC2 instance using SSH.
    ```bash
    ssh -i "your-key.pem" ubuntu@<EC2-Public-IP>
    ```
-4. Navigate to project in your local machine and transfer files to the EC2 instance.
+4. Navigate to the project in your local machine and transfer files to the EC2 instance.
    ```bash
    scp -i "your-key.pem" -r <my_project> ubuntu@<EC2-Public-IP>:/home/ubuntu/
    ```
-5. Verify transfered files by SSH back to EC2 instance and check in `/home/ubuntu` dir.
+5. Verify transferred files by SSH back to the EC2 instance and check in `/home/ubuntu` dir.
 6. Build and Run the Dockerized App: Build the Docker images and run the Docker container.
-7. The AI Agent it now running in the EC2 instance.
+7. The AI Agent is now running in the EC2 instance.

 ## Future Work
 - Enhance the knowledge base with additional sources.
 - Integrate with advanced ticketing systems.
 - Add a dashboard for analytics and reporting.
-- Add memory funtions to maintain email conversations wth back and forth communication.
+- Add memory functions to maintain email conversations with back-and-forth communication.

 ---
 Remarks: